Firing Up Your Homebuilt Computer for the First Time

 In the United States, the correct power setting will be 110 - 120 volts.
-In your part of the world, well, I have no idea.
-Ask someone local if you are unsure.
+In your part of the world...
+Well, I really have no idea.
+Ask someone local if you are unsure about it.

-Plug the power cord into the power supply, and the other end into a surge-protected AC power source or a battery backup.
-Hook up the keyboard, monitor, and mouse to their appropriate connectors, and press the power button.
+Once you're sure your power supply is set to the correct voltage for your region, plug the power cord into the power supply and the other end into your surge protector or uninterruptible power supply.
+Hook up the keyboard, monitor, and mouse to their appropriate connectors if you haven't already, and press the power button.

 The CMOS Setup Screen

-If you have done everything correctly, after a few seconds you will hear a delightful beep as the computer passes its very first POST (Power-On-Self-Test), and you may be greeted by a screen that looks something like the one on the right.
-(You may have to press DELETE, F2, or some other key to get to this screen, depending on your motherboard.
-Read the manual.)
+If you have done everything correctly, after a few seconds you will hear a delightful beep as the computer passes its very first POST (Power-On-Self-Test), and you should be greeted by a screen that looks vaguely like the one in this picture.
+This is called the CMOS Setup Screen or BIOS Setup Screen.

 If you see something that looks like the picture shown here, then pat yourself on the back.
 And exhale.
 Your homebuilt computer is alive!

 If you don't see something that looks vaguely like the picture shown here, then visit this page for some troubleshooting ideas.

 The CMOS Setup Screen (or BIOS Setup Screen) is where you set all the low-level settings that your computer needs to be capable of, well, being a computer.
 This is all your computer is capable of doing until you install an operating system on it, and the settings you select will affect the way your OS performs.